Does the CAMO or CAO compliance monitoring/quality system need to be subject to internal audit?

-Yes, the quality system is part of the activities of the CAMO and therefore it should be monitored.
+Yes, the compliance monitoring/quality system is part of the activities of the CAMO or CAO and therefore it should be monitored by internal audit.

-The quality system procedures are considered to be within these approved procedures .
-This implies that quality system must be subject to audits and the CAMO audit programme/plan needs to reflect this.
+The compliance monitoring/quality procedures are considered to be within the scope of this monitoring function.
+Therefore, the compliance monitoring/quality system should also be subject to audits and the CAMO or CAO audit programme/plan needs to reflect this.

-- to use competent personnel from a different section/department in the same organisation not responsible for the quality function/ procedure, or,
+- to use competent personnel from a different section/department in the same organisation not responsible for the compliance monitoring/quality function/ procedure, or,

-- to contract the independent audit element of the quality system to another organisation or a qualified competent person, or,
+- to contract the independent audit element of the compliance monitoring/quality system to another organisation or a qualified competent person, or,

-- that the quality system is monitored and certified against an internationally recognised quality standards by a certification organisation
+- that the compliance monitoring/quality system is monitored and certified against an internationally recognised standards by a certification organisation.

-The way the quality system is going to be audited has to be described in the CAME and approved by the competent authority.
+The way the compliance monitoring/quality system is going to be audited has to be described in the CAME or CAE and approved by the competent authority.

 For a small CAO, as defined in CAO.A.100(e), the quality system may be replaced by regular organisational review.
 Further information on the organisational review can be found in ‘AMC1 CAO.A.100(f)’ and ‘Appendix II to AMC1 CAO.A.100(f)’.